 Low-cost furniture chain Ikea has announced that it is settling litigation related to the deaths of three young children caused by unstable dressers.
 The company has reportedly agreed to pay $50 million to the families of the deceased.

-The tragic deaths were all caused by Ikea’s Malm dressers, which were found to be dangerously ubnstable.
+The tragic deaths were all caused by Ikea’s Malm dressers, which were found to be dangerously unstable.
 The company recalled a total of 29 million dressers earlier this year due to this problem, including the Malm design, offering free installation of wall anchors or a full refund.

 Unfortunately, this subsequent consumer protection action was too late to save the three children, all of whom were under three years of age.
 Each died after a Malm dresser fell on them.